aandre6891/tic-tac-toe/README.md

 - `game.js`: The main script that initializes the game, manages player interactions, and orchestrates rounds.
 - `grid.js`: Defines the `Grid` class for displaying the game board and handling player moves.
 - `move.js`: Contains the `Move` class, which tracks player moves and updates the game board.
-- `player.js`: Defines the `Player` class to set and manage player names.
+- `player.js`: Defines the `Player` class to set and manage players.
 - `round.js`: Implements the `Round` class that handles player turns, validates winning conditions, and displays results.
 - `winningSequences.js`: Contains the possible winning sequences on the game board.